About Me - The Rev. Matthew Gillett

 My public ministry, however, came to a sudden halt in April, 2020.
 At that point, I experienced what might best be described as a great falling apart of my life.
 Jesus said that if we wish to find our life, we need to lose it, and that if we wish to live within the realm of God, we must be born again.
 And this is exactly what happened to me in 2020 -- or, at least, when it began to happen.
 It is a journey that has taken nearly five years.

-Driven by psychological and emotional forces that I didn't understand and with which I could not cope, I made choices which, in the end, caused a great deal of pain to a great many people.
+Driven by psychological and emotional forces that I didn't understand and with which I could not cope, I made choices which, in the end, drew me into financial misconduct and caused a great deal of pain to a great many people.
 To say that I am sorry to all those who were caught up in that pain is not nearly sufficient.
 Sometimes there are things that happen in life for which words are not adequate, and the crisis into which I fell -- which my own choices created -- is one of those moments where language seems to fail.

 My own healing process continues.
 Therapy has illuminated many things of which I was not previously aware.
 I know now the forces that tend to drive me, and if I am not aware of them and careful about them, they will drive me off a cliff.